Paradise (Phoebe Cates song)

 "Paradise" (or "Theme from Paradise") is a song written and produced by L. Russell Brown and Joel Diamond that served as the theme to the 1982 adventure romance film Paradise.
 The theme is sung by American former actress Phoebe Cates and appears on her 1982 album of the same name.
-It was released as a single and reached number one in Italy.
+It was released as a single the same year and reached number one in Italy.
 In 2001, American former singer Kaci covered the theme for her first studio album, Paradise (2001), and released it as her debut single the same year.
 Kaci's version became a hit in the United Kingdom, where it peaked at number 11 on the UK Singles Chart.